The Graduate Handbook

 The Women’s and Gender History Minor Field requires a core seminar, HIS 201Q, and another graded reading seminar (201, 202, or individual study) outside your major field, permitting you to examine a particular topic in cross-cultural perspective.
 You should choose a minor field adviser to direct your WGH program on completion of the first year of course work.
 The minor field adviser must work in a geographic region outside of your major field.

 • A designated emphasis a more formalized minor that is listed on your diploma.
-Students who are completing a designated emphasis (see below) do not need to complete a minor field certification.
-As part of the DE, students are required to answer an additional question on the qualifying examination.
-The Department of History is affiliated with the following DEs:
+Students who are completing a designated emphasis do not need to complete a minor field certification.
+As part of the DE, students are required to answer an additional question on the qualifying examination and must have a faculty member from the DE on their Qualifying Exam committee.
+Any DE that UCD offers are open to students and listed here: https://grad.ucdavis.edu/designated-emphases Below is a list of DE's that History PhD students take most often:

 African American and African Studies